davidpeach/laravel-shopify-app-scaffolder/README.md

 ## Usage

-Run the following command, answering yes / no to the questions you are asked.
+Run the following command and follow the directions.

 ```bash
 php artisan esc:utils:scaffold